-Somehow Terry understood this.
+Somehow Terry understands this.
 Too many ugly memories at breakfast and dinner.

 “Sure.
 Ok.
-Did you ever think that we would have some money now if you just had this place condemned and started fresh somewhere else?”
+But… I mean… did you ever think that you’d have more money now if you just had this place condemned and started fresh somewhere else?”

 “Mom still isn’t dead asshole.
 Her care still takes money and if we sold all this, she wouldn’t be any better off.
 Neither would we.
 Hey… I’m fuckin’ workin’ on it over here.
 And… where else am I gonna be able to keep my babies?”
 He holds his arm out, palm up, indicating the hog pen beyond the back wall.
 “This place is set up for my needs.”

-Terry frowned.
+Terry frowns.
 “Oh… yeah… your babies.
 When did you get these?
 How much do they cost you?”
-Terry squints his eyes, straining to catch sight of them through the sliding doors. overlooking the backyard and boar pen The shed and run look slightly different than the old one, looks empty.
+Terry squints his eyes, straining to catch sight of them through the sliding doors. overlooking the backyard and boar pen The shed and run look slightly different than the old one, look empty.

 “Fuckin’ gold digger.
 What’s your deal?
 On second thought, I don’t care what your deal is.
 I’m not in the mood.”